 Families are our partners.

 These practices help families feel respected and valued.
-They also help families gain confidence and a sense of their role in your program.
+They also help families gain confidence and a sense of purpose in your program.

-Families everywhere go through times in their lives when they need help accessing information to help them navigate the circumstances they are dealing with.
-And you may be just the person they come to for help!
+Families everywhere go through times when they need help accessing information to help them navigate challenging circumstances, and you may be the person they come to for help!
 A family member may have a question or concern, and you may be asked to provide information, suggestions, or recommendations about a variety of topics, such as child development, challenging behavior, literacy, in- and out-of-school activities, community connections, healthcare providers, and so forth.
 Sometimes, you may have answers and sometimes you may have to look for answers.
-Above all, if a family member shares a need or concern with you, respect his or her privacy.
+When a family member shares a need or concern with you, always respect their privacy.

 Supporting Yourself by Reducing Stress: Taking Care of Yourself while Taking Care of Others